Whether you’re ready for it or not, ecommerce is here to stay.

-As such, there has been a massive movement to the two other types of ecommerce platforms:
+As such, there wide popularity among the two other types of ecommerce platforms:

 In fact, open-source ecommerce platforms hosted via the cloud (i.e. not on-premise) are today only 46% of the consideration set for large ecommerce brands.

-And we live in an incredibly competitive environment, where a slowdown to beautiful and innovative UX, product or backend optimizations can give your competition the leg up.
+And we live in an incredibly competitive environment, where a slowdown to beautiful and innovative UX, product or backend optimisations can give your competition the leg up.

-Instead of building and developing a custom solution or an open-source solution (which is often developed upon so much as to be custom), you essentially “rent” the platform.
+SaaS ecommerce solutions remove much of the complexity from running an online business.
+Instead of building and developing a custom solution or an open-source solution (which is often developed upon so much as to be custom), you essentially rent the platform.

 When factoring in development cost, this is a vastly cheaper option than open-source solutions.

-Marketing and growth teams at ecommerce brands are often the internal cheerleaders for SaaS ecommerce solutions at their organizations.
-This is due to a SaaS solutions ability to go-to-market quickly and affordably.
+Marketing and growth teams at ecommerce brands are often the internal cheerleaders for SaaS ecommerce solutions at their organisations.
+With a SaaS solution, you’re able to go-to-market quickly and affordably.

-IT and development departments are often concerned about a lack of flexibility and customization due to the closed off portion of code on a SaaS solution.
+However, there is some concern about a lack of flexibility and customisation due to the closed-off portion of code on a SaaS solution.
 APIs help to ease this concern, as well as non-proprietary coding and staging environments for UX build outs.

-Platforms that meet the above criteria are often referred to as “Open SaaS.”
+Platforms that meet the above criteria, such as BigCommerce, are often referred to as “Open SaaS.”

-In these use cases, brands often use a design experience platforms (DXP) such as Adobe Experience Manager and Bloomreach or a content management system (CMS) like WordPress or Drupal.
-Then they plug in a decoupled ecommerce shopping cart solution to serve as the cart.
+In these use cases, brands can use a design experience platform (DXP) such as Adobe Experience Manager and Bloomreach or a content management system (CMS) like WordPress or Drupal.
+Then, they can plug in a decoupled ecommerce shopping cart solution.

-SaaS technologies like BigCommerce are also often used here in place of decoupled carts due to their low total cost of ownership and high API flexibility.
+SaaS technologies are also often used here in place of decoupled carts due to their low total cost of ownership and high API flexibility.